 Observe that Adam and Eve are now ashamed of their nudity and conceal it, showing clearly the sexual nature of their shame.

-As elsewhere in the Scriptures the serpent is Satan or one of his brood and it is clear that he and his ilk were cast down to earth where they and their brood are known idiomatically as the serpent and it’s seed aka a “race of vipers” or a “brood of vipers” (Genesis 3.15, John 8.44, Matthew 3.7, 23.33 et al.).
+As elsewhere in the Scriptures the serpent is Satan or one of his brood and it is clear that he and his ilk were cast down to earth where they and their brood are known as the serpent and it’s seed aka a “race of vipers” or a “brood of vipers” (Genesis 3.15, John 8.44, Luke 3.7, Matthew 23.33 et al.).

 “18 And he said unto them, I beheld Satan as lightning fall from heaven.”